What does clipping mask mean in Illustrator?

 Next I need to select all the artwork on all the layers, going to Select > All is a quick way of doing this.
 Now lets create the clipping set by going to Object > Clipping Mask > Make.
 Great the artwork on all the layers below the Mask layer has been masked/clipped, but the layer structure has been lost as all the artwork has been moved to the Mask layer (see below).
 Lets undo that: Edit > Undo Make Clipping Mask.
 We need to create a Layer Clipping Mask, so masking multiple layers but keeping the layer structure.

-Creating a layer clipping mask
+Creating a layer clipping mask in Adobe Illustrator

 To preserve the layer structure I will need to make the layers into sub layers of the Mask layer.
 Selecting the Grass, Boat, Land, Mountains and Sky layers I dragged them on top of the Mask layer.
 As sub layers they will be positioned slightly to the right as shown below.
 I dragged the sub layer containing the mask (orange rectangle) to the top of the sub layers to ensure the correct setup is achieved – mask at the top.